jenkinsci/github-plugin/CONTRIBUTING.md

 ## Maven POM file layout

-* The `pom.xml` file shall use the sequencing of elements as defined by the `mvn tidy:pom` command (after any indenting fix-up).
+- The `pom.xml` file should use the sequencing of elements as defined by the `mvn tidy:pom` command (after any indenting fix-up).
-* If you are introducing a property to the `pom.xml` the property must be used in at least two distinct places in the model or a comment justifying the use of a property shall be provided.
+- If you are introducing a property to the `pom.xml`, the property must be used in at least two distinct places in the model, or a comment justifying the use of a property should be provided.
-* If the `<plugin>` is in the groupId `org.apache.maven.plugins` you shall omit the `<groupId>`.
+- If the `<plugin>` is in the groupId `org.apache.maven.plugins`, you should omit the `<groupId>`.
-* All `<plugin>` entries shall have an explicit version defined unless inherited from the parent.
+- All `<plugin>` entries should have an explicit version defined unless inherited from the parent.

 ## Java code style

 ### Imports

-* For code in `src/main`:
+- For code in `src/main`:
   - `*` imports are banned.
   - `static` imports are preferred until not mislead.
-* For code in `src/test`:
+- For code in `src/test`:
   - `*` imports of anything other than JUnit classes and Hamcrest matchers are banned.

 ### Annotation placement

-* Annotations on classes, interfaces, annotations, enums, methods, fields and local variables shall be on the lines immediately preceding the line where modifier(s) (e.g. `public` / `protected` / `private` / `final`, etc) would be appropriate.
+- Annotations on classes, interfaces, annotations, enums, methods, fields and local variables should be on the lines immediately preceding the line where modifier(s) (e.g. `public` / `protected` / `private` / `final`, etc) would be appropriate.
-* Annotations on method arguments shall, to the largest extent possible, be on the same line as the method argument (and, if present, before the `final` modifier).
+- Annotations on method arguments should, to the largest extent possible, be on the same line as the method argument (and, if present, before the `final` modifier).

 ### Javadoc

-* Each class shall have a Javadoc comment.
+- Each class should have a Javadoc comment.
-* Unless the method is `private`, it shall have a Javadoc comment.
+- Unless the method is `private`, it should have a Javadoc comment.
-* Getters and Setters shall have a Javadoc comment.
+- Getters and Setters should have a Javadoc comment.
 The following is prefered:

-    ```
+    ```java
     /**
      * The count of widgets
      */